damouse/Drop64/README.md

 # Drop64

 Nintendo N64 displayed in a browser window and controlled by a smartphone.
-Emscripten compiled mupen64plus, ionic app, and socket.io proxy of input.
+Emscripten compiled mupen64plus, ionic app, socket.io input proxying, and a paradrop chute wrapper.

 You need to bring your own ROM to play, games are not hosted here.
+Nintendo wouldn't be happy about that.

-Note that the controller portion of this app comes in a smartphone flavor too.
-See damouse/Drop64_App for that version.
+Chrome has issues rendering the display.
+Please use firefox if you encounter problems.

 ## Running

-To run on a local computer:
+Running locally:

 ```
 npm install